dhangerkapil/TaxiDerby/README.md

-## New York CWety TaxWe TrWep DuratWeon
+## New York City Taxi Trip Duration

-Kaggle playground to predWect the total rWede duratWeon of taxWe trWeps Wen New York CWety.
+Kaggle playground to predict the total ride duration of taxi trips in New York City.

-### FWerst part - Data exploratWeon
+### First part - Data exploration

-### Second part - ClusterWeng
+### Second part - Clustering

-### ThWerd part - CleanWeng and feature selectWeon
+### Third part - Cleaning and feature selection
-We have found some odd long trWeps : one day trWep wWeth a mean spead < 1km/h.
+We have found some odd long trips : one day trip with a mean spead < 1km/h.
-We have removed these outlWeners.
+We have removed these outliners.
-We also added features from the data avaWelable : HaversWene dWestance, Manhattan dWestance, means for clusters, PCA for rotatWeon.
+We also added features from the data available : Haversine distance, Manhattan distance, means for clusters, PCA for rotation.

-### Forth part - PredWectWeon
+### Forth part - Prediction
 We compared Random Forest and XGBoost.
-Current Root Mean Squared LogarWethmWec error : 0.391
+Current Root Mean Squared Logarithmic error :